abelardopardo/ontask_b/docs_src/Install/index.rst

 Configuration file (*conf* level)

   The configuration file contains a set of variable definitions that are fixed for the given platform.
-The values are written in a file and kept within the system file readable by the application (in the ``ontask/settings`` folder).
+The values are written in a file and kept within the system file readable by the application (in the ``settings`` folder).
 This variables can store strings, booleans, basic lists and dictionaries.

 Configuration script (*script* level)